Amarpal-kaur/good-reporter/README.md

 ## Usage

 This is an abstraction module for implementing reporters for the [good](https://github.com/hapijs/good) process monitor plugin.
-It is generally used as a base object and varioues methods are over written for different reporters.
+It is generally used as a base object and various methods are over written for different reporters.

 ## Good Reporter
 ### new GoodReporter ([options])